soundpress/RulesOfNYC/docs/c09/index.rst

 (l) The company is required to file a termination form within thirty days after an enrolled plate is disenrolled from the PVB Fleet Program.
 The company's liability under subparagraph (e) for summonses issued after the date of disenrollment shall cease upon the date the termination form is filed at PVB, unless the company is otherwise liable for such summonses.

-(m) Failure to satisfy summonses that enter judgment status, where such judgment(s) total in the aggregate, including interest, more than $350, or comply with the procedural requirements of this § 39-03, will result in termination of the company's enrollment in the Fleet Program.
+(m) Failure to satisfy summonses that enter judgment status, where such judgment(s) total in the aggregate, including interest, more than $350, or comply with the procedural requirements of this 19 RCNY § 39-03, will result in termination of the company's enrollment in the Fleet Program.

 (n) Fee for Fleet Program Enrollment.
 The annual non-refundable fee for enrollment in the Fleet Program is $1.50 per plate.